-We love taking Asian cooking classes, mainly because it’s our favourite cuisine; and finding authentic versions of foods outside their respective countries is difficult and often expensive.
+We love taking Asian cooking classes, in part because Japanese, Korean, and Chinese are our favourite cuisines, and also because finding authentic versions of these foods outside their respective countries can be difficult and often expensive.
 If we can make it at home, with the help of a London cookery school, then we can save money and eat more of the food we love!

 Cooking classes usually treat people as a total beginner unless said otherwise and at a good London cookery school, if you do want to keep improving on those skills you’ve learned then you absolutely can!
 We’ve tried some of the best Asian cooking classes in London and have learnt to make sushi, udon, tempura, and fantastic curry as a result.

 Many of those skills are transferable too, once you’ve got the basics of a particular cuisine you can get a good cookery book and go from there.
 From intimate kitchens to bigger groups, there’s something to suit everyone here.

 Here are some of the best cooking classes in London.

 Chinese Dim Sum and Bao Cooking Class

 What else to start with on Books and Bao than a bao making class?
 Borough Kitchen is a fantastic London cookery school which offer a wide range of interesting cooking classes (their fermentation and pickling cooking class looks wonderful too).

 The Dim Sum and Bao cooking class is one of the very best cooking classes in London for people looking to emulate real, authentic East Asian cooking.
 Bao and dim sum are traditional Chinese dumplings.
 Bao are steamed, large, soft dumplings filled with various hot meats and vegetables, while dim sum are smaller, bite-sized, and far thinner.
 At this London cooking class you’ll learn how to make both using traditional methods.